wynnemlo/scraping_jobsdb/README.md

 # Data Analysis

 Data analysis is not the focus of this project, but some interesting insights were found.
-We used Kmeans to cluster the jobs into groups, TF-IDF for extracting features from text, and used regression to try to build a prediction model.
-Please check this Jupyter notebook for details.
+We used Kmeans to cluster the jobs into groups, TF-IDF for extracting features from text, and used GradientBoost to try to build a prediction model.
+Please check this [Kaggle notebook](https://www.kaggle.com/code/wynnelo/hong-kong-data-jobs-2022-analysis) for details.